Affiliate links on Android Authority may earn us a commission. Learn more.

 How to add Safari to your iPhone and iPad homescreen

-With the growing number of browsers now available, it’s likely that you are not using the default browser provided on your phone or tablet. iOS users, for example, may be more enamored with Brave instead of Safari.
-But if you decided to disable Safari on your iOS device, how do you bring it back later if you change your mind and put it on the home screen?
+With the growing number of mobile browsers available, there’s a strong chance you’re not using the default that came preloaded on your device. iPhone and iPad users, for example, may be more enamored with Brave or Chrome than Safari.
+But if you decide to disable Apple’s Safari, how do you put it on the homescreen again if you change your mind?

 JUMP TO KEY SECTIONS

-We have already written an extensive article on disabling Safari on your iOS device.
-To re-enable Safari, simply follow the same instructions but in reverse.
+We’ve already written an extensive article on disabling Safari on your iPhone or iPad using Screen Time.
+To re-enable Safari, simply follow the same instructions, but in reverse.

 Add Safari by using search

-Press down on the Safari icon until a menu appears.
+Tap and hold on the Safari icon until a pop-up menu appears.
 Select Add to Home Screen.

 Add Safari by using the App Library

-Another method is to swipe left until you reach the App Library.
-Then search for Safari by looking in the folders.
-It doesn’t work if you use the App Library search engine.
+Another method is to swipe past the right-most homescreen page until you reach the App Library.
+Then search for Safari, either by browsing folders, or using the App Library’s own search field.
 Safari is usually in the Utilities folder.

-Once you find the sneaky little icon hiding away in Utilities, you can drag it out onto the home screen by tapping Add to Home Screen.
+Once you find Safari’s icon, you can bring it back to the homescreen by tapping and holding on it, then choosing Add to Home Screen.

-Did you know that you can also put your favorite sites on your home screen, not just Safari?
-Check out our guide on how to add a website to your phone’s home screen to learn more.
+Did you know that you can also put your favorite websites on your homescreen, not just Safari?
+Check out our guide on how to add a website to your phone’s homescreen to learn more.